subash-m/CS565/README.md

  - models/models-1k/task-<ID> folder for each task for 1k dataset.
  - models/models-10k/task-<ID> folder for each task for 10k dataset

-Model save location can be modified by making change in line 179 of single.py by giving path as ./models/models-10k/task-{}/model.ckpt".format(FLAGS.task_id).
+The Model save location can be modified by making change in line 174 of single.py by giving path as ./models/models-10k/task-{}/model.ckpt".format(FLAGS.task_id).

 ### Joint Training